 That ought to be entertaining.

-You know, Ari, you gave out some really interesting numbers on media bias last night on Hannity.
+You know, Ari, you gave out some really interesting numbers on media bias last night on Hannity, and I want to give you a chance to repeat it.

 You know, Sean, I keep a running tally of these things.

-I just keep my eyes open and the tally's long.
+I just keep my eyes open, and the tally's long.

-96% of journalist donations to Hillary Clinton.
+96% of journalists' donations to Hillary Clinton.

 That's mostly media executives, the people who call the shots at these stations.